 The Program has two discrete seasons (sturgeon and fish community), which are primarily based on water temperatures.
-However, the sturgeon season is designed to sample sturgeon with gears that are temperature dependent, such as gill nets.
-Due to the nature of the majority of habitats in segment 1 through 3, gill nets are not an efficient gear for collecting pallid sturgeon in Montana to debris flows and swift currents and therefore they are not used within Segments 1 through 3.
-Trammel nets and otter trawl are standard gears used in segments 1-3 during sturgeon season, and so far appear to be an effective way to sample pallid sturgeon.
-Trotlines are now a standard gear used in segment 1.
+However, the Sturgeon Season is designed to sample sturgeon with gears that are temperature dependent, such as gill nets.
+Due to the nature of the majority of habitats in Segment 1 through 3, gill nets are not an efficient gear for collecting pallid sturgeon in Montana due to debris flows and swift currents and therefore they are not used within Segments 1 through 3.
+Trammel nets, otter trawl and trotlines are standard gears used in segments 1-3 during Sturgeon Season, and so far appear to be an effective way to sample pallid sturgeon.

-The fish community season runs from the beginning of July till the end of October and is designed not only to monitor sturgeon, but also to monitor other native Missouri River fish populations.
-Both trammel nets and the otter trawl are still used, but to more effectively sample shallow water habitats < 1.2 m in depth, mini fyke nets are also used as a standard gear.
+The Fish Community Season runs from the beginning of July till the end of October and is designed not only to monitor sturgeon, but also to monitor other native Missouri River fish populations.
+Trammel nets, otter trawls and trotlines are still used, but to more effectively sample shallow water habitats < 1.2 m in depth, mini fyke nets are included as a standard gear.